Timothée Chalamet’s Fan-Made T-Shirt Is The Real Star Of His Recent Red Carpet Look

 Advertisement

-As for her all-time favorite Timo looks, Warsaw has a few.
+As for her all-time favourite Timo looks, Warsaw has a few.
 “I love how he is constantly trying new things with his style.
-Some of my favorite looks are his blue, floral embroidered [Alexander McQueen] suit, the Off-White "gas station" outfit, his magenta Stella suit, and the [Louis Vuitton] monochromatic red suit.”
+Some of my favourite looks are his blue, floral embroidered [Alexander McQueen] suit, the Off-White "gas station" outfit, his magenta Stella suit, and the [Louis Vuitton] monochromatic red suit.”
 We can relate.

 Avery Warsaw isn’t going to forget this moment anytime soon, especially once orders for the Timo tee start coming in — which they will.
 “I would totally buy one if u made more,” one user replied to her Tweet.
 Another user @ChalametsCherry wrote, “Oh my god how do I get one?
 It’s so cute!
 Do you sell any?”
 In the end, one thing is for sure: We’re ordering one ASAP.